luizpancini/AeroBeams.jl/docs/src/literate/BWBflutter.md

 nothing #hide
 ````

-For the trim problem, we set a Newton-Raphson solver for the system of equations, with the adequate relaxation factor for trim problems (`relaxFactor = 0.5`), and an increased number of maximum iterations (`maxiter = 50`, the default is 20).
+For the trim problem, we set a Newton-Raphson solver for the system of equations, with the adequate relaxation factor for trim problems (`relaxFactor = 0.5`), and an increased number of maximum iterations (`maxIter = 50`, the default is 20).

 ````@example BWBflutter
 # System solver
 relaxFactor = 0.5
-maxiter = 50
+maxIter = 50
-NR = create_NewtonRaphson(ρ=relaxFactor,maximumIterations=maxiter)
+NR = create_NewtonRaphson(ρ=relaxFactor,maximumIterations=maxIter)
 nothing #hide
 ````